nicolastrand/100-days-of-code/log.md

 **Thoughts:**: Feel about the same as yesterday about it.
 The more I do it, the more familiar I get (of course).
 Although I do tend to forget modules already covered, so I will take some time next tonight to revise a few modules I've already done, so I don't forget what certain functions do.
 All in all, feeling positive.

 **Link to work:** on https://freecodecamp.com/nicolastrand

+### Day 9: June 06

+**Today's Progress**: Learnt about switch statements, objects, properties ...got up to the "Accessing Object Properties with Variables" module before calling it a day after one hour, as my head was getting fried.
+Biggest progress was remembering operators earlier in the process AND writing a switch statement from scratch without the example shown on the left.
+Proves that knowledge is sinking in and I'm not just c & p-ing.

+**Thoughts:**: Positive!
+Also feel I'm starting to get to the parts which will really be useful for what I want to do with my career!

+**Link to work:** on https://freecodecamp.com/nicolastrand